 Average Weather in Saint George's Grenada

-In Saint George's, the temperature typically varies from 75°F to 87°F over the course of the year, and is rarely below 72°F or above 88°F.
+In Saint George's, the wet season is hot, windy, and mostly cloudy; the dry season is warm, extremely windy, and partly cloudy; and it is oppressive year round.
+Over the course of the year, the temperature typically varies from 75°F to 87°F and is rarely below 72°F or above 88°F.

 Average High and Low Temperature